 Stop at First Obstacle.
-As you are routing, you can cycle through the enabled modes interactively as you route by pressing Shift+R.
+You can cycle through the enabled modes interactively as you route by pressing Shift+R.

-Interactive Routing Width / Via Size Sources options are both set to Rule Preferred.
-Press
+- Confirm that the Interactive Routing Width / Via Size Sources options are both set to Rule Preferred.

 Time to Route

-When the routing reaches the target pad the software will automatically release that connection - you will remain in Interactive Routing mode, ready to click on the next connection line.
+- After reaching the target pad, right-click or press Esc to release that connection - you will remain in Interactive Routing mode, ready to click on the next connection line.